-Anyone can be a swatting victim—gamers, celebrities, and people who live a simple life.
+Anyone can be a swatting victim — gamers, celebrities, and people who live a simple life.
 If your information is online, you’re at risk of becoming a swatting target.
-Read on to learn techniques on how to reduce your chances of being swatted.

 Just imagine: it’s 5 o’clock in the morning.
 You are sleeping quietly in your bed, hugging your loved one.
 Your little child is sleeping in the room next door.
 The next moment a terrible noise wakes you up.
 What is it?
 It’s a SWAT team forcing their way into your home, but you have no idea it’s them.
 A few moments later, you find yourself on the floor with your face down while a team of heavily armed men yell at you and direct their weapons at you.
 Your child is screaming in the room next door.